wsxwsx543/Adventure-Android-Game/phase2/app/src/main/java/com/example/phase2/README.txt

 Phase 2 of the CSC207 Term Project.
 No plugins and tools used, will work just open the project.
 Our uml package which contains the uml diagrams of the project is under com.example.phase2 package.

+UML: All UML diagrams are stored in the uml package.

 Game information:
 Information about the games and how they are played are listed below.
 This is a RPG game and have